 Section 172 Statement

-A director of a company must act in the way he considers, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole, and in doing so have regard (amongst other matters) to:
+1) A director of a company must act in the way he considers, in good faith, would be most likely to promote the success of the Company for the benefit of its members as a whole, and in doing so have regard (amongst other matters) to:

-4. the impact of the company’s operations on the community and the environment;
+d) the impact of the Company’s operations on the community and the environment;

-5. the desirability of the company maintaining a reputation for high standards of business conduct; and
+e) the desirability of the Company maintaining a reputation for high standards of business conduct; and

-6. the need to act fairly as between members of the company.
+f) the need to act fairly as between members of the Company.

 Shareholders

-The wellbeing of our colleagues is important: we have trained Mental Health First Aiders across our business.
-Our colleague assistance programme provides a 24/7 helpline available to all colleagues and their families, providing support and advice for personal issues, helping to identify and resolve personal concerns that may affect job performance.
+The wellbeing of our people is important.
+Our colleague assistance program provides a 24/7 helpline available to all colleagues and their families, providing support and advice for personal issues, helping to identify and resolve personal concerns that may affect job performance.
 The service is entirely confidential and helps us to retain a happier, healthier workforce.
-Our flexible benefits platform allows colleagues to choose benefits that suit them, as well as access discounts on gym membership, free online workouts or healthy eating programmes to support their wellbeing.
+Our flexible benefits platform allows colleagues to choose benefits that suit them, as well as access discounts on gym membership, free online workouts, or healthy eating programmes to support their wellbeing.

 Customers